What is a microfinance scheme?

 What are the principles of the Obumwe microfinance scheme?

-- A savings’ culture and financial discipline is trained
+- A savings’ culture and financial discipline.

 You can help us grow this valuable scheme by adding to the Obumwe fund – a donation of £250 will allow 2 loans to be made each year.

 Supporting The Amasiko Street Children programmer, Obumwe Microfinance Programme and other use to help.
 Any amount will make a big difference.
 Donate